Everything you need to know about the Petya, er, NotPetya nasty trashing PCs worldwide

 Analysis It is now increasingly clear that the global outbreak of a file-scrambling software nasty targeting Microsoft Windows PCs was designed not to line the pockets of criminals, but spread merry mayhem.

 The malware, dubbed NotPetya because it masquerades as the Petya ransomware, exploded across the world on Tuesday, taking out businesses from shipping ports and supermarkets to ad agencies and law firms.
-Once inside a corporate network, this well-oiled destructive program worms its way from computer to computer, encrypting the infected machines' filesystems.
+Once inside a corporate network, this well-oiled destructive program worms its way from computer to computer, trashing the infected machines' filesystems.

-Although it demands about $300 in Bitcoin to unscramble the hostage data, the mechanisms put in place to collect this money from victims quickly disintegrated.
+Although it demands about $300 in Bitcoin to unscramble the hostage data, the mechanisms put in place to collect this money from victims in exchange for decryption keys quickly disintegrated.
 Despite the slick programming behind the fast-spreading malware, little effort or thought was put into pocketing the loot, it appears.

 "The superficial resemblance to Petya is only skin deep," noted computer security veteran The Grugq.
 "Although there is significant code sharing, the real Petya was a criminal enterprise for making money.
 This [latest malware] is definitely not designed to make money.
 This is designed to spread fast and cause damage, with a plausibly deniable cover of ransomware.”